johnisik314/JS_ShowRecumendation_API/README.md

 # JS_ShowRecumendation_API: TV Show Recommendations by Weather

-## Project Overview

-Welcome to JS_ShowRecumendation_API, a project that recommends TV shows based on different weather types in your area.
-This project utilizes two web APIs to provide personalized TV show suggestions.
-This project is a solo endeavor by John Isik.

 ## Project Purpose

 JS_ShowRecumendation_API aims to make TV show recommendations based on the current weather in your location.
 By integrating weather data with TV show genre preferences, the project offers users a unique and weather-appropriate viewing experience.